Wildlife Photography + Field Ethics

-• I use the NANPA Ethics Guidelines and the Audubon Guide to Ethical Photography as models.
-I’m in permanent, continuing education on animal behavior and natural history, to better understand the wildlife I photograph.
+• I use the NANPA Ethics Guidelines and the Audubon Guide to Ethical Photography as models, always learning more about animal behavior and natural history.

-• I don’t bait or lure wild animals like owls or foxes, a practice common in some areas
+• I don’t bait or lure wild animals like owls or foxes (Note: these practices are not legal in many areas)

 • I don’t use calls or decoys, electronic or other

-• I’m cautious about (and generally avoid) nesting/denning areas
+• I’m extra cautious about disturbing or drawing attention to nesting/denning areas

 With wildlife, I shoot in natural light, no flash or artificial illumination.
 It’s less intrusive to wild animals, and I enjoy the challenge of working with the nuances of available light.
 Because I appreciate photographs as emotive and story-telling devices, I see difficult light — darkness, fog, and high-contrast situations — as a call to adapt and find something new in the frame.
 If I use artificial light in any situation, I’ll note it in the description.

-Feel free to comment, disagree, to challenge.
-I’m a believer in the First Amendment.
+Feel free to comment, or disagree and challenge.
+I’m a believer in animated discussion and learning from other perspectives.
 I come at my subjects from the perspective of an observer and an artist, not a scientist, so there’s subjectivity inherent in my views.